Best Seat in the House

 Millions of people go without this human right every day.

-That's why WaterAid teamed up with Photographer and Director Rankin, to elevate the status of the humble loo and celebrate toilets for the lifesavers they are.
+That's why WaterAid teamed up with photographer and director Rankin, to elevate the status of the humble loo and celebrate toilets for the lifesavers they are.

-So, scroll through our galloory to take a virtual tour of these luminous loo seats, and hear how these 25 diverse artists and creative celebrities were inspired to get people talking about toilets.
+To learn more about the seats and what inspired each artist, have a scroll through our galloory to take a virtual tour of these luminous loo seats, and hear how these 25 diverse artists and creative celebrities were inspired to get people talking about toilets.

 BAMBI